tschoffelen/php-pkpass/README.md

-# PHP library to create passes for iOS wallet app
+# PHP library to create passes for iOS Wallet app
 This class provides the functionality to create passes for Wallet in Apple's iOS 6 and newer on-the-fly.
 It creates, signs and packages the pass as a `.pkpass` file according to Apple's documentation.

 ## Requirements